mercadopago/devsite-docs/guides/manage-account/reports/released-money/api.en.md

 ### 2. Configuration

-Execute the curl you need to start and cancel the scheduled generation of your reports.
+Execute the following curls to respectively start and cancel the scheduled generation of your reports, according to your desired scenario.

 #### Start scheduled generation